jgomide/StarWarsWiki/README.md

 # StarWars Wiki - Javascript

-A simple Web Application to consume a public API using Javascript
+A simple Web Application to consume a public web API using Javascript

 ## Technologies used